Macclesfield Canal: Proposals

 Finally, five gentlemen from Macclesfield placed an advertisement in the Courier newspaper on 18 September 1824, which resulted in the Mayor calling a public meeting on 22 September.
-At the meeting, held at the Macclesfield Arms, the canal was proposed and a committee formed, consisting of the Mayor and the five gentlemen.
+At the meeting, held at the Macclesfield Arms, the canal was proposed and a committee formed, consisting of the mayor and the five gentlemen.
 They would attempt to gain the cooperation of any owners of land through which the canal would pass, and would invite the towns of Congleton and Stockport to join them in the venture.
 Unlike earlier canals, the spectre of the arrival of the railways was already in sight, and at least one present at the first meeting suggested that a railway might be built.
 After some debate, it was decided to open subscriptions for a canal, but to consider the possibility of a railway, and some £100,000 was pledged.

 The engineer Thomas Telford was employed to survey the route, and proposed a canal from Marple on the Peak Forest Canal, which would be level to beyond Macclesfield, and would then descend by a series of locks to the level of the Trent and Mersey Canal summit.
 It would pass close to Congleton, and would join the Trent and Mersey near Harecastle Tunnel.
 He stated that an adequate water supply could easily be obtained, and discounted a branch to Stockport, which would have involved a descent of 270 ft, as the town was already served by the Ashton Canal and the Peak Forest Canal.
 He considered five possible sites for the location of reservoirs to supply the canal.

-By the time the canal gained its Act of Parliament on 11 April 1826, the estimated cost of construction, to be funded by shareholders, was put at £295,000.
+By the time the canal gained its act of Parliament, the Macclesfield Canal Act 1826 (7 Geo.
+4. c. xxx) on 11 April 1826, the estimated cost of construction, to be funded by shareholders, was put at £295,000.
 The authorised share capital was £300,000, and the company had powers to borrow a further £100,000.